Associate of Applied Science Program of Study

 - Immunizations must be current.

-- Student releases hospital, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement or use of hospital’s facilities.
+- Student releases hospital, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement or use of the clinical agencies.

-- Proof of HIPAA and CPR certifications must be provided.
+- Proof of HIPAA and CPR (American Heart Association, Basic Life Support for Healthcare Providers) certifications must be provided.

 - Proper uniform must be worn when participating in clinical activities

 Two year curriculum plan The VATNP offers an opportunity for recent high school graduates and other eligible adults to complete the nursing degree program after two years of full time attendance (4 semesters and 1 summer session).
 This is a rigorous and academically challenging program.Find out more about the Registered Nursing Associate Degree Program at Southwest

 |MTH 126||Mathematics for Allied Health||2||0||2|

 |Fall Semester - Year 1|

 |NUR 226||Health Assessment||1||3||2|